linkarzu/linkarzu.github.io/_tabs/about.md

 <!-- tip=green, info=blue, warning=yellow, danger=red -->

-> Before anything, send me a message either by email or on Discord.
-We’ll talk
+> Before anything, send me a message either by email `admin@linkarzu.com` or
-> about what you want to promote and make sure it fits the channel.
-Once that’s
+> on Discord.
+We’ll talk about what you want to promote and make sure it fits
-> done, you can join the corresponding YouTube membership tier.
+> the channel.
+Once that’s done, you can join the corresponding ko-fi membership tier.
 {: .prompt-danger }

 <!-- prettier-ignore-end -->